Skip to main content

 111 mentions Positive Neutral Negative

-• “The game offers a range of gameplay modes, including large-scale multiplayer battles, co-operative missions, and a single-player campaign, and it rewards players who work together and communicate effectively.”
+• “The game offers a range of gameplay modes, including large-scale multiplayer battles, cooperative missions, and a single-player campaign, rewarding players who work together and communicate effectively.”

-• “This game blends competitive games (like CS:GO or Overwatch) and the amazingly realistic gameplay of Arma III together, and you can also play co-op missions with friends if you wish!”
+• “This game blends competitive games like CS:GO or Overwatch with the amazingly realistic gameplay of Arma III, and allows you to play co-op missions with friends.”

 • “Speaking of a waste of time, Argo features bland missions that don't have much of a purpose (unless there's a backstory online, which I really do not have the motivation to go and look up), and an environment that doesn't vary at all.”